AhmadRafiee/DevOps_Certification/argocd/ReadMe.md

   - `--helm-set` → Overrides Helm values (optional).
   - `--sync-policy` automated → Automatically syncs the application.

-## Add a sample application to the damavand cluster using a helm chart with `argocd` commands.
+## Add a sample application to the damavand cluster using a helm chart with `argocd` commands

 ```bash
 # login argocd command to cluster damavand
 argocd login argocd.kube.mecan.ir